awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-throttling.md

 You can set the default method throttling limits in the API Gateway console by using the **Default Method Throttling** setting in **Stages**\.
 For instructions on using the console, see [Update Stage Settings](stages.md#how-to-stage-settings)\.

-You can also set the default method throttling limits by calling the [API Gateway REST API](api-ref.md)\.
+You can also set the default method throttling limits by calling the [API Gateway V1 and V2 API References](api-ref.md)\.

 ## Configuring API\-level and Stage\-Level Throttling in a Usage Plan<a name="apigateway-api-level-throttling-in-usage-plan"></a>